agrosner/DBFlow/chapter1.md

 **Reactive: **Easily listen to changes in database data via `ModelNotifier` system.

-**Transactions:** Place all transactions and retrievals on same background thread for maximum efficiency and to prevent UI-hiccups.
+**Transaction Management:** Place all transactions and retrievals on same background thread for maximum efficiency and to prevent UI-hiccups.